Gkiokan/limehome-coding-challenge/README.md

 ## Things to consider
+To get the users location I have used the navigator.geolocation Object with it's callbacks
+to determine the users lang and long values.
+After that passing them to google maps and voila.

+Depending on the users location the GooglePlaceController requests the google place api for all near properties within 1500m.
+The parameters can be setup in the GooglePlaceController.

 Wile the 2nd Job was to post fake bookings of a user specified to a property,
 there was the 3rd option to return bookings of a specific user which only can
 work with a User Management System.
 For this I've used the Laravel Basic auth Process.